-Coffee.
-Japan.
+Coffee in Japan.
 Well, the land of rising sun is not a country that is internationally renowned as a coffee producer.
 Yet, among coffee connoisseurs, Japan is quietly increasingly recognised for its high quality coffee and coffee-related products such as drippers.
 In fact Kono, one of the oldest coffee dripper makers in Japan, is probably better known and more appreciated widely in Europe than here.

 In terms of consumption of coffee in Japan, their coffee culture has gone through various phases.
 But apparently we are now seeing the burgeoning of a cafe boom throughout the country.
 So it’s a good time to talk about coffee in Japan.